external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

   # the amount of time before the values will be read again from the store
   refreshInterval: "1h"

-  # there can only be one frontend per ES
+  # there can only be one target per ES
-  # this is the "thing" that is created by KES.
-  # conceptually speaking a frontend is just a thing that can hold k/v pairs
-  frontend:
-    secret:
-      # do we need a api version here? who handles upgrades?
-      apiVersion: v1
+  target:
+    # The secret name of the resource
+    # defaults to .metadata.name of the ExternalSecret. immutable.
     name: my-secret

+    # Enum with values: 'Owner', 'Merge', or 'None'
+    # Default value of 'Owner'
+    # Owner creates the secret and sets .metadata.ownerReferences of the resource
+    # Merge does not create the secret, but merges in the data fields to the secret
+    # None does not create a secret (future use with injector)
+    creationPolicy: 'Merge'

+    # specify a blueprint for the resulting Kind=Secret
     template:
       type: kubernetes.io/dockerconfigjson # or TLS...

+      metadata:
+        annotations: {}
+        labels: {}

-        # use inline templates
+      # use inline templates to construct your desired config file that contains your secret
       data:
         config.yml: |
           endpoints:
           - https://{{ .data.user }}:{{ .data.password }}@api.exmaple.com
-        metadata:
-          annotations: {}
-          labels: {}

       # Uses an existing template from configmap
       # secret is fetched, merged and templated within the referenced configMap data